How to observe the transit

 With this in place, you can observe the Sun directly through the telescope, ideally using a magnification of about 50 or more.
 You’ll need such a magnification because Mercury is quite small – only 10 arc seconds across – so it will be only a tiny dot.
 This rules out naked-eye observation using eclipse glasses, and using ordinary binoculars with solar filters.
 In theory, those with good eyesight could just see Mercury with filtered 10 x binoculars, but it will be hard to spot.
 If you viewed the Transit of Venus in 2004, you will remember that Venus was quite noticeable against the face of the Sun.
 But, as the simulation at right shows, Mercury (shown above Venus) is much smaller.

 The other method is to project the Sun’s image through your telescope onto a piece of white card or similar material.
 Binoculars might also give a large enough image in this case.
 But while the method is fairly safe, there is a risk that if you let the Sun’s image drift out of the field of view its image and heat will fall on the inner parts of the eyepiece.
 Many eyepieces have plastic interiors which can easily be damaged!
 The Solar Section site also has more information about observing the Sun in general.

-If you want to know more about Mercury itself and how to observe the transit, European Space Agency plans to send a mission to the planet itself, previous missions and much more, visit the Open University’s excellent Mercury pages:
+If you want to know more about Mercury itself and how to observe the transit, European Space Agency’s mission to the planet itself, previous missions and much more, visit the Open University’s excellent Mercury pages: